risebeyondio/io/containers-microservices/kubernetes/kubernetes-deep-dive.rst

    - the request goes through 3 stages, each contains number of plugins that are called by the api server one by one
       - authentication - who
-         - api server calls plugins until it determins ``who`` is sending the request
+         - api server calls plugins until it determins who is sending the request

          - authentication method is to be determined by http header or the certificate

          - once found, the request feeds user id and groups the user / client belongs to back to api server

       - authorization - what
-         - verifies if the aythenticated user is allowed to perform the requested activity on the requested resource
+         - verifies if the authenticated user is allowed to perform the requested activity on the requested resource

       - admission control
-         - this stage takes place only in case of create, modify, delete a resource
+         - takes place only in case of create, modify, delete a resource

          - admission is bypassed if the request is read only

    - resource validation

-   - new state is stored in etcd
+   - new state gets stored in etcd

-   - final result is returned
+   - final result gets returned in output

 |